-As part of your Green Flag application, we will ask you to tell us how you have formed your Eco-Committee and who your members are.
+As part of your Green Flag Journey, we will ask you to tell us how you have formed your Eco-Committee and who your members are.

 Eco-Schools is a pupil-led programme so your Eco-Committee must include pupils.
 It can also include teachers, support staff, parents and carers, a member of the school’s Senior Management Team and local contacts.
 Your Eco-Committee can take many forms.
 We will ask you to let us know how your Eco-Committee works in your school's context when you submit evidence for your Green Flag Assessment.